Produced by RBC Global Asset Management's Chief Economist Eric Lascelles, the #MacroMemo covers what's on our economic radar for the week.

 A note on forward-looking statements

 This report may contain forward-looking statements about future performance, strategies or prospects, and possible future action.
 The words "may," "could," "should," "would," "suspect," "outlook," "believe," "plan," "anticipate," "estimate," "expect," "intend," "forecast," "objective" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements are not guarantees of future performance.
 Forward-looking statements involve inherent risks and uncertainties about general economic factors, so it is possible that predictions, forecasts, projections and other forward-looking statements will not be achieved.
-We caution you not to place undue reliance on these statements as a number of important factors could cause actual events or results to differ materially from those expressed or implied in any forward-looking statement made.
+We caution you not to place undue reliance on these statements as a number of important factors could cause actual events or results to differ materially from those expressed or implied in any forward-looking statement.
 These factors include, but are not limited to, general economic, political and market factors in Canada, the United States and internationally, interest and foreign exchange rates, global equity and capital markets, business competition, technological changes, changes in laws and regulations, judicial or regulatory judgments, legal proceedings and catastrophic events.
 The above list of important factors that may affect future results is not exhaustive.
 Before making any investment decisions, we encourage you to consider these and other factors carefully.
 All opinions contained in forward-looking statements are subject to change without notice and are provided in good faith but without legal responsibility.

 ® / ™ Trademark(s) of Royal Bank of Canada.
 Used under licence. © RBC Global Asset Management Inc., 2018